platformsh/platformsh-docs/docs/src/add-services/postgresql.md

 Downgrading isn't supported.
 If you want, for whatever reason, to downgrade you should dump to SQL, remove the service, recreate the service, and import your dump.

-### Upgrading to PostgreSQL 12 with the `postgis` extension
+### Upgrade to PostgreSQL 12 with the `postgis` extension

-Upgrading to PostgreSQL 12 using the `postgis` extension isn't currently supported.
-Attempting to upgrade with this extension enabled results in a failed deployment that requires support intervention to fix.
+You can't upgrade to PostgreSQL 12 with the `postgis` extension enabled.
+It involves a change to a major version that results in a failed deployment that requires support intervention to fix.
+Upgrading from 12 to a higher version is possible.

-If you need to upgrade, you should follow the same steps recommended for performing downgrades: dump the database, remove the service, recreate the service with PostgreSQL 12, and then import the dump to that service.
+If you need to upgrade to version 12, follow the same steps recommended for downgrading:

+1. Dump the database.
+2. Remove the service.
+3. Create a new service with PostgreSQL 12.
+4. Import the dump to that service.